Tokat Province: History

-The Armenian genocide in Tokat raised concerns worldwide where it had the attention of international media.
-On several occasions, the New York Times reported on the mass killings of Armenians in Tokat, which could be found in their archives online.

-After the Armenian genocide, The Armenian population was completely wiped out of the city, and their houses, business, and all their belongings were looted.
-To this day, some Armenian heritage could be found within the city and the region.

 Geography

 The city, which originates from the northern slopes of the central part of Deveci Mountains and joins Yeşilırmak on the left, is located on the slopes of a river valley, and is located at the junction of important roads connecting the Central Black Sea coast and Central and Eastern Anatolia in a very rugged region.

-Total area of the province: 10.071 km².
+Total area of the province is 10,042 km2.
 In terms of the footprint area it covers 1.3% of Turkey's land.
 It is 623 meters above sea level.
-Geographical Coordinates: Being between 39 ° 51 '- 40 ° 55' north latitudes and 35 ° 27'- 37 ° 39 'East longitudes, Tokat became a province in 1923.
+Geographical Coordinates are being between 39 ° 51 '- 40 ° 55' north latitudes and 35 ° 27'- 37 ° 39 'East longitudes.

 Districts

 Tokat province is divided into 12 districts (capital district in bold):

 Landmarks

 Two notable monuments in this province are the Hatuniye Külliyesi of the 15th century, built by Sultan Bayezid II, and a Seljuk bridge spanning the Yeşilırmak River, belonging to the 12th century.
 The Latifoğlu Mansion is a third, which is an example of the traditional architecture of a Turkish house of the 19th century, restored recently to its original state.

 Tokat Castle and Zile, Niksar and Turhal castles located in Tokat district are frequented by local and foreign tourists.
-In the city center of Tokat, the historical Tokat Clock Tower and the historical Gök Madrasa is placed.
+In the city center of Tokat, the historical Tokat Clock Tower and the historical Gök Madrasa are placed.
 Additionally, The Yağıbasan Madrasah, known as the first madrasah built in Anatolia, the historical Pazar Caravanserai and the Ballıca Cave are located.